Matiu Ratana: Man guilty of murdering Met Police sergeant

 He now uses a wheelchair and has communication difficulties.

-When he was arrested in London Road, Norbury, officers did not find the .41-calibre revolver he had on him.
+When he was arrested in London Road, Norbury, officers did not find the .41-calibre revolver he had on him which he had legally purchased over the internet.
 It had been loaded with six rounds.

 They did discover a bag contained seven bullets and cannabis and he was taken into custody.